IBM/Call-center-EBA/README.md

 2) To get the access key, Go to eba.ibm.com login with your ID and go to the settings tab

-3) Generate the public key and private using the command specifies from the settings page of EBA
+3) Generate the public key and private using the command specified in the settings page of EBA

 4) Run the nodeJS script in the access_token folder by replacing the necessary parameter and the PATH to the generated privatekey